zachcp/phylocanvas/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-*  Changed the descriptiono to be more informative.
-It now reads: Create interactive phylogenetic trees using the phylocanvas JS library.

-* Added a link the the upstream library, http://phylocanvas.org/
+*  Updated the  the title and description to incldue single quoteing of names and the <http://phylocanvas.org/> reference to the description.
+I've also expanded the description to make it more informative.

 ## Test environments
 * local OS X install, R 3.3.2